hederguerreiro/cinq/README.md

 ** PLUS: It would be great if you can come up with unit and integration tests separately in their appropriate building phases.

-** I CREATED AN application-integrationtest.properties and was used in some tests with @TestPropertySource(locations = "classpath:application-integrationtest.properties") **
+** I CREATED an application-integrationtest.properties and was used in some tests with @TestPropertySource(locations = "classpath:application-integrationtest.properties") **
-** this could also be improved - OK **
+** this could also be improved for futures proposals - OK **